On a snowy winter day, there’s nothing like a hot bowl of homemade soup to warm you up!

 - 1 tablespoon dried parsley

-- In a large pot, sauté onions, celery, and carrot in oil over medium heat until onions begin to appear translucent.
+- In a large pot, sauté onions, celery, and carrot over medium-low for about 5 to 6 minutes or until onions begin to appear translucent.
+Use this method to sauté without oil OR sauté in 1 tablespoon of olive oil.

 - Turn heat to high and add potatoes, water, and seasonings.
 Cover and bring to boil.
 Reduce heat and simmer until potatoes are tender (about 10 minutes).